vdaguenet/skull/README.md

 - Do a more precise analyze of the sound.

 ## Self-estimated mark
-- conception: 2/4
+- conception: 3/4
 - subject respect: 3/4
-- development - delivery part: 2/4
+- development - delivery part: 3/4
 - development - code quality: 3/4
+- respect of delivery: 2/2
--
+- final talk: 1/2

+Total: 15/20